isabelc/EDD-Related-Downloads/readme.txt

 == Description ==

 This is an extension for [Easy Digital Downloads](http://wordpress.org/plugins/easy-digital-downloads/) that automatically adds related downloads after the single download content on the single download page.
 It is simple and light.
 It works by default without a need for any settings.
 By default, 3 related downloads will be shown, related by download_tag.
 The title and featured image will be displayed, centered nicely.
 The related downloads are added right below the content of the single download.

-**Optional - use it as widget, instead.**
+**Optional - use it as widget**
-It also adds a related downloads widget.
+It also adds a Related Downloads widget.

+**Unobtrusive Styling - Fits right into your theme**

+*   The featured images adopt your theme's style for `.wp-post-image`.
+*	You can modify the image style with this selector: `#isa-related-downloads img `
+*	Responsive CSS is included so it looks good on any size screen.

+**Works automatically.
+No settings needed.**

+This plugin has only 4 optional settings.
+These 4 options are located at `Downloads --> Settings --> Misc tab`.

+1. Filter by Tag or Category
+2. Change the number of related items to show
+3. Custom Related Downloads Title
+4. Disable Related Downloads From Being Added to Content

 **Languages**